amirimah/stock-analysis/README.md

 ### Stock Performance
 In general, stocks performed better in 2017 compared to 2018.
 In 2017, only one stock had negative return, while in 2018, 10 out of 12 stocks had negative returns.
 ## Summary
+In general, refactored codes are easier to understand and they usually run faster than the original code.
+However, one possible disadvantage is that it may be time consuming to come up with a refactored code.
+For this challenge, the refactored code runs faster than the original code.
+However, it may be difficult to come up with this refactored code.